 Read on to discover the best marble rolling pins.
 For more like this, visit our reviews section to find 300+ product reviews, including round-ups of the best cake tins and stand mixers.

 The lightest of all the pins, this is suitable for use with more delicate pastry.
 It also has rounded ends that prevent marks being left in the soft dough.
 It comes with a 20-year guarantee and is dishwasher-safe, so it’s a good investment for your kitchen kit.

 This handmade rolling pin has a beautiful high polish finish with lovely rounded ends.
 With its matching stand, it’s beautiful to look at as well as to use.

-Smooth movement: A easy to hold pin that moves across surfaces smoothly.
+Smooth movement: an easy-to-hold pin that moves across surfaces smoothly

 Which rolling pin do you use?
 Are you a marble devotee or more of a traditionalist?